nomike/nomikes_python_challenges/chapters/1/1.2/index.md

 This will clear the screen, and you will be presented with a nice looking prompt.

 Go give it a try!

+When you're done playing around with editors, head over to [chapter 2](../../2/) where you will start with your very first python program.